 - Photographic Memory: Early episodes even showed him playing back memories in perfect detail (in black-and-white) and noticing things he didn't the first time around.

 - Screw the Money, I Have Rules!: He regularly comes into conflict with Jessica and Harvey because he wants to take on social justice cases that won't bring in a meaningful amount of money into the firm.
-It's not that they don't understand his desire to help, but

 - Sharp-Dressed Man: It takes a while for him to understand that not all suits are made equal.
 He finally starts dressing on Harvey's level in Season 4 when he becomes an investment banker and has money to spend on extremely high-end suits.